-Figure 8.7-1.
+Figure 8.9-1.
 Snap-on mounting of a film magazine on a Hasselblad EL/M camera, similar to those used on the Moon.
 Lunar magazines were larger than the one shown.
 Credit: PA.

-Handling the film magazines while wearing the thick gloves of a lunar spacesuit wasn’t a problem because the magazines were cubic objects about 10 centimeters (4 inches) wide on each face (Figure 8.7-2) and had been modified to have larger grip rings, so as to allow easy removal of the so-called darkslide (a removable metal lamina designed to protect the film, Figure 8.7-3) even with gloves.
+Handling the film magazines while wearing the thick gloves of a lunar spacesuit wasn’t a problem because the magazines were cubic objects about 10 centimeters (4 inches) wide on each face (Figures 8.9-2 and 8.9-3).

-Figure 8.7-2.
+Figure 8.9-2.
 Charlie Duke is holding a film magazine and is about to change it outside on the Moon.
 Frame from the Apollo 16 TV transmission.

-Figure 8.7-3.
+Figure 8.9-4.
 A standard Hasselblad magazine with its partially extracted darkslide.
 Credit: Ulli Lotzmann.